Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to pay for something, especially expenses incurred by others.
-The phrase is figurative, as "foot" does not literally relate to payment.
+The idiom is figurative, as "foot" does not literally relate to payment.

 Origin: